How do you figure out how much money to charge someone when you’re cleaning their home or business with pressure washing?

 A typical home of about 1,200 square foot takes about 6 to 7 hours for pressure washing.
 For a driveway or a sidewalk, you may have to work for about 2 to 3 hours.
 Roof washing takes around 3 hours.
-Other areas like decks, porches, and patio may need 2 to 3 hours depending on the area and the condition of the surfaces.
+Other areas like decks, porches, and patio may need 2 to 3 hours depending on the area.

 Price Based on the Project